What is a RCFE?

 Memory care is a specialized type of care for residents with memory-loss conditions often associated with Alzheimer's & Dementia.
 These residents need a higher level of supervision and assistance.
 We love being involved by encouraging activities conducive to building memory, such as scrabble, word puzzles, match games, and much more.
 With our audible door alarms, hands-on approach, and decades of experience, our residents benefit from all that we have to offer.

 Yes, we do.
-We are licensed under the Department of Social Services to provide Hospice Care for up to 4 residents at a time.
+We are licensed under the Department of Social Services to accept up to 4 residents under Hospice Care.

 Do you provide transportation?